-Our Regional Expedition program is an immersive outdoor learning experience for Year 9 students
+Our Expedition program is an immersive outdoor learning experience for Year 9 students

 Our Internationalism program in Nanjing, China is currently unavailable due to the COVID-19 pandemic.
-A new Year 9 Regional Expedition program, the Homelands Expedition based in Kakadu in the Northern Territory, continues our commitment to cultural immersion and outdoor learning experiences for students.
+A new Year 9 Expedition program based in Kakadu in the Northern Territory continues our commitment to cultural immersion and outdoor learning experiences for students.

 Cultural immersion and outdoor education are core to a Caulfield Grammar education.
 Students ‘learn by doing’ through authentic real-world learning experiences, connection and collaboration – immersing in diverse cultures to develop skills to navigate our rapidly changing world, whether internationally or domestically.